Skip to content ↓

 EYFS

-Reception is all about building upon and creating opportunities for fundamental skills and knowledge to be learnt so that our children become inquisitive, happy, and confident learners.
-We encourage this through a variety of learning opportunities linked to stories and topics such as space or animals around the world.
-We instil a love for future learning through collaborative play, small group work and challenges that encourage perseverance, problem-solving and team-work.
+We encourage children to develop their fundamental skills and knowledge and to become inquisitive, happy, and confident learners, through a variety of discovery opportunities.
+Learning is linked to stories and topics, such as space, or animals around the world.
+We instil a love of learning through collaborative play, small group work and challenges that encourage perseverance, problem-solving and team-work.

 Personal, Social and Emotional Development